-Hermit Pass is a high mountain pass at an elevation of 3.962m (13,047ft) above the sea level, located in Custer County, Colorado, in USA.
-It's one of the highest mountain roads of Colorado.
-It is recommended that beginner riders avoid this road.
-The route demands 100% concentration.
+Hermit Pass is a high mountain pass at an elevation of 3.986m (13,077ft) above the sea level, located in Custer County, in the U.S. state of Colorado.
+It's one of the highest roads of Colorado.

 Pic: Nicholas Brandt